Rotzlucky/PixelWizards/index.md

 lang: en
 ---

-# Welcome to the PixelWizards Academy!
+# Welcome to the Spellcode Academy!

 ## Embark on a Magical Coding Quest to Create Your Own RPG